candiddev/rot/README.md

 - Share your encrypted values with other users and devices
 - One-way encryption for zero-knowledge secrets
 - Run commands and scripts with encrypted values injected via environment variables
-- Store your encrypted values securely in git with human-readable diffs
+- Store your encrypted values securely in git with human-readable diffs and access controlled keyrings
 - Generate and view X.509 certificates and Certificate Authorities
 - Generate and view JWTs
 - Generate and verify signatures